AlexKly/Simple-Voice-Activity-Detector-using-MFCC-based-on-FPGA-Kintex/README.md

 ### Data
 So, I operated with preprocessed dataset.
-I have used data from this Kaggle competitions/dataset [Paste here link].
+I have used data from [this](https://www.kaggle.com/c/silero-audio-classifier/data) Kaggle competitions.
 I processed wav files with sampling rate is equal to 16000.